 Metabolism is a variable in the assessment of human performance.
 Metabolic function is subject to such individual factors as age, heredity, gender, level of physical fitness, and others.
 It is also well understood that while metabolisms are unique in every individual, there are certain generalizations regarding body types and structures that can be used in any consideration of metabolic function.
 Meaning that you craft different metabolic responses based on myriad of individual factors and traits, as well as the selection of the workout or training style.

 When thinking about a metabolic response, we have to identify what the purpose is for that response.
 If we are aiming to improve an individual’s muscle endurance capabilities in a specific pattern, there’s multiple ways we can go about this in a less stressful state to ensure minimal wear and tear on the nervous system.
-One of the beautiful attributes behind Functional Bodybuilding is the ability to improve muscle endurance in a controlled setting versus a chaotic or uncontrollable setting.
-For example,
+One of the beautiful attributes behind aerobic weight training is the ability to improve muscle endurance in a controlled setting versus a chaotic or uncontrollable setting.

 4 sets @ sustained effort: